HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-02-utxo-vs-account-model.md

 #### Size of the Blockchain

 The account model is more efficient in terms of memory usage.
 Storing a single account balance saves memory compared to storing several UTXOs the comprise a users total transferrable balance.
 Transactions in the account model are also smaller in size as they mainly need to specify the receiving address, the amount to transfer and a single digital signature.
+Just by doing away with change outputs a lot of data can be saved in the account model.

 On a conceptual level this becomes very intuitive: because a UTXO transaction specifies the state after the transition (the newly generated transaction outputs) it needs to include more data than an account transaction.
 It may also consume several UTXOs as inputs, whereas the account transaction only specifies which account balance to deduct the transferred amount from.